Guide on amalgamating business corporations

 An application to amalgamate must include the following:

-- a completed and signed Form 9 – Articles of Amalgamation (see Federal incorporation forms; Instructions for completing Form 9 – Articles of Amalgamation are also available)
+- a completed and signed Form 9 – Articles of Amalgamation (see Federal corporation forms; Instructions for completing Form 9 – Articles of Amalgamation are also available)

 - a statutory declaration from a director or officer of each amalgamating corporation